Opel Manta: US market

 The sales approach for the Opel line in the US market differed from Europe.
-The Manta A was one of only a few Opel models sold in the US.
+The Manta A was one of only a few Opel models sold in the US, where it was introduced in late October 1970 for the 1971 model year.
 Opels were imported by GM and sold through Buick dealerships and not their own dealership network, so they were limited in what makes and models they could sell there.
 Other Opel models sold in the US were Rekord P1 and Rekord P2 (1956–1961), Kadett A (1964–1966), Kadett B (1967–1971), GT (1968–1973), and the Manta / Ascona A (1971–1975).
-The Ascona A was the saloon version on the Manta A chassis and was sold in the US under the "1900" name as a two-door and four-door saloon, and as a two-door "sport wagon".
+The Ascona A was the saloon version on the Manta A chassis and was sold in the US under the "1900" name as a two- and four-door saloon, and as a two-door "sport wagon".
 The only differences between the Ascona and Manta were exterior sheet metal, glass and trim.
 The frame, mechanics, dash, front seats, and many other parts were shared between the cars.
-The Manta was even sold as the "1900 sport coupé" in 1971 and 1972, rather than as the "Manta".
+The Manta was even sold as the "1900 Sport Coupé" or "1900 Rallye" in 1971 and 1972, rather than as the "Manta".
 In 1973, the "Manta" nameplate was added to US-spec Mantas, but the Asconas kept the 1900 badge throughout their model life.
 The last year GM imported European-made Opels into the United States under the Opel marque was 1975.
 In that year the only Opels imported were the Manta and Ascona A.

 All Mantas sold in the US had the 1.9 L and larger heavy duty radiator (an option on European models).
 There was also a sport model known as the "Rallye" from 1971 to 1974.
 The Rallye model was, overall, an appearance and gauge package, the most noticeable difference being the addition of a black hood, and on 1970–1973 models, fog lamps.
 Mechanically, the only difference was the rear axle ratios in the models with manual transmissions, and the Rallye model came with standard stiffer suspension, a tighter turning radius, and very aggressive front caster adjustments.
 Both had rear sway bars and a Panhard rod, providing exceptional handling.